WILBERFORCE, William (1759-1833)

 The ‘Saints’ – as they were known – were also concerned to improve moral standards in Britain and to spread the Christian message abroad.
 The group was composed largely of figures who lived in Clapham, including Charles Grant (1746–1823), Director of the East India Company, and the philanthropist Zachary Macaulay.
 They were involved in the founding of the Church Missionary Society (1799) and the Bible Society (1804), and set up its own evangelical journal, the Christian Observer, in 1802.

 From 1792 until 1797 Wilberforce himself lived nearby at Battersea Rise – the home of fellow Saint, the banker Henry Thornton (1760–1815), and the principal base for the Sect.
-Wilberforce later moved to Broomfield on the west side of Clapham Common, where another plaque commemorates the site his former home.
-A third plaque marks the Chelsea house in which he died on 29 July 1833, three days after the bill abolishing slavery was passed.
+Wilberforce later moved to Broomwood Road on the west side of Clapham Common, where another plaque commemorates the site of his former home.
+A third plaque marks the Chelsea house in which he died on 29 July 1833, three days after the bill abolishing slavery passed the House of Commons.